 He said to the engineers that they could still make it smaller unless there were space for air in there.

 He was Narcissist

 Narcissism has to be one of the most crucial and defining parts of Steve Jobs’s personality.

-He wasn’t really known as a caring person or someone who had a great love for others but rather for himself and his company.
+He wasn’t really known as a caring person or someone who loved others but rather for himself and his company.

-In fact, there are some personality and behavior traits he shows that mark him in the same light.
+In fact, he shows some personality and behavior traits that mark him in the same light.

 He hardly listens to people, and it is something many of his co-workers and employees share.

 Steve strongly believed that everything one learns in his life contributes further down the line in one way or another.